papagiannakis/glGA-edu/README.md

 example:
 GLGA = C:\Users\MK\Desktop\glGA-5.0
 PATH = %PATH%;%GLGA%\_thirdPartyLibs\lib\Windows;

+*Compiler needs to be Visual Studio 2019 Community Realease - x86.*

 Step 2 [Optional] (Build Assimp in Windows  (if you need it otherwise it is included in the framework))
 ----------------------------